joseph-a-levine/authoring/_older/2023-02-01-translating-poetry.md

 *To Haydée Lange*

 The garden gate opens <br>
-with the ease asked of a page
+with the ease asked of a page<br>
-in a much-loved book
+in a much-loved book<br>
-and inside our gaze
+and inside our gaze<br>
-has no need to linger on the things already firmly fixed in memory.
+has no need to linger on the things<br>
+already firmly fixed in memory.<br>
-Here, I know the habits and souls and that private language that every small group of friends weave.
+Here, I know the habits and souls<br>
+and that private language <br>
+that every small group of friends weave. <br>
-There is no need to lie
+There is no need to lie<br>
-or pretend to be what I am not — this house and these people know me well, my anxiety and my frailty.
+or pretend to be what I am not —<br>
+this house and these people know me well, <br>
+my anxiety and my frailty.<br>
-This is the best we can hope for, what perhaps Heaven will grant us: not praise or success, but simply to belong as part of an indelible Reality, like stones and like trees.
+This is the best we can hope for,<br>
+what perhaps Heaven will grant us: <br>
+not praise or success, <br>
+but simply to belong<br>
+as part of an indelible Reality,<br>
+like stones and like trees.